Adaptive ratchets and the evolution of molecular complexity: Ratchet evolution of code length

-\paragraph{Weak driving, constraint ratchets.} To capture the dynamical effects of ratchet evolution, we evaluate the total substitution rate for code length, $v_{\rm tot} (\ell) = \bar v_+ (\ell) + \bar v_- (\ell)$, and the net elongation rate, $v_e (\ell) = \bar v_+ (\ell) - \bar v_- (\ell)$.
-In the weak-driving regime, we find $v_{\rm tot} < 2 \nu$, indicating a net constraint on code length evolution (the ML rate $v_{\rm tot}^*$ is shown in Fig.~3C, the length dependence in Fig.~S2).
-At small $\ell$, length extensions are approximately neutral and compressions are under constraint in functional sequence units (Fig.~4B), generating a net elongation rate $v_e (\ell) \lesssim \nu$ (Fig.~S2).
+In the weak-driving regime ($\kappa \lesssim 1$), we find $v_{\rm tot} < 2 \nu$, indicating a net constraint on code length evolution (the ML rate $v_{\rm tot}^*$ is shown in Fig.~\ref{fig:fig4}C, the length dependence in Appendix~C, Fig.~C1).
+At small $\ell$, length extensions are approximately neutral and compressions are under constraint in functional sequence units (Fig.~\ref{fig:fig5}B), generating a net elongation rate $v_e (\ell) \lesssim \nu$ (Fig.~C1).
 Hence, in this regime, an initially compact recognition site ratchets up slowly to a cost-dependent ML code length $\ell^*$.
-Notably, this length overshoots the point of maximal fitness defined by the landscape $\bar F (\ell)$ (Fig.~4A, Methods).
-Importantly, constraint ratchets produce complex recognition sites only at very low complexity cost, $2N c_0 \ll 1$ (Fig.~3AB).
+This length overshoots the point of maximal fitness defined by the landscape $\bar F (\ell)$, showing again that selection is not given by gradients of this landscape (Fig.~\ref{fig:fig5}A, Appendix~\ref{app_C}).
+Importantly, constraint ratchets produce complex recognition sites only at very low complexity cost, $2N c_0 \ll 1$ (Fig.~\ref{fig:fig4}AB).
 On larger scales of functional units, comparable ratchet mechanisms have been invoked to explain the complexity of RNA editing~\cite{covello1993evolution}, cellular machines~\cite{stoltzfus1999possibility, lukevs2011neutral}, and protein domains~\cite{finnigan2012evolution,starr2018pervasive,hochberg2020hydrophobic,pillai2020origin}.